code42/py42/docs/userguides/basics.md

 ## Dates

 Most dates in pycpg support [POSIX timestamps](https://en.wikipedia.org/wiki/Unix_time) for date parameters.
-As an example, see :class:`sdk.queries.filevents.filters.event_filter.EventTimestamp` which is used for querying file events by their event timestamp.
+As an example, see :class:`sdk.legalhold.get_all_events` which is used for querying legal hold events by their event timestamp.

 ```python